andyddavis/clf/README.md

 where
 <img src="https://render.githubusercontent.com/render/math?math=\pi"> is a probability density function that we use to define the residual error and <img src="https://render.githubusercontent.com/render/math?math=\mathcal{R}"> is a regularization.
 We sample points <img src="https://render.githubusercontent.com/render/math?math=x_i \sim \pi"> and define a <img src="https://render.githubusercontent.com/render/math?math=p"> degree polynomial in a local region.
 We solve a regression problem at collocation points <img src="https://render.githubusercontent.com/render/math?math=y_{ij} \sim q(\cdot \vert x_i)"> in the local neighborhood.

-# Documentation

-To view the documentation open the file `documentation/html/index.html` after cloning this repository.

 # Building, installing, and running the tests

 After cloning this repository, build and install using